-Almost any person living and earning in the United States is required to pay both State and Federal taxes.
+Almost any person living and earning in the United States is required to pay both State and Federal.
 This has to be done before April of every year which is the financial year.
 The taxes are due by April 15th each year and unless it falls on a long weekend, you cannot escape it.
-Even before we consider paying takes you should know the difference between State and Federal taxes.
+Even before we consider paying takes you should know the difference between State and Federal.
 In case you do not have your finances in place, you should consider taking a loan and pay it off.
-Not paying taxes is a State and Federal offence.
+Not paying is a State and Federal offense.

 A title loan is helpful to bail you out in such difficult situations.
 There are quite a few lenders who often such loans.

 Federal income tax is also deducted from your income.
 The government uses the tax for funding of the entire country.
 This kind of tax payment is standardized and is not dependent on the State of residence.
-Just like State taxes, Federal taxes are also divided into brackets.
+Just like State, Federal is also divided into brackets.

 The Federal government gives certain benefits for people who fall under the lower income bracket.
 Here is a brief list of Federal tax categories:

 These taxes are used to maintain all the amenities provided by the State and Federal government and it is mandatory to pay them.